kazu-yamamoto/unit-test-example/markdown/en/tutorial.md

 haddock is delivered with GHC.
 GHC automatically uses
 [the "master" branch of haddock](https://github.com/ghc/haddock).
-The branch supporting the "prop>" markup is "ghc-7.6".
+The branch supporting the `prop>` markup is "ghc-7.6".
 So, "ghc-7.6" should be merged into "master".
 Since some test cases fail at this moment, merge is not carried out yet.